TonyPhipps/SIEM/Tactics/Web-Request.md

-# Use Cases by Detection Method
+# Web Request Use Cases

 Grouped by [Detection Method](/Detection-Methods.md)